10 Best iOS Password Managers for iPhone & iPad in 2024

 • LogMeOnce.
 LogMeOnce is an ok password manager with basic anti-theft features for iOS, but I found the interface to be unintuitive, and I had lots of technical issues with the signup process on my phone.

 • Enpass.
 Enpass is actually not that bad.
 It has cross-platform support, it stores and auto-fills passwords, and it’s pretty cheap.
-But it only offers local password storage, which isn’t good for most users, and it doesn’t come with extra features like dark web monitoring or emergency access.
+But it lacks extra features like dark web monitoring or emergency access.

 • KeePass.
 KeePass is an open-source password manager that’s highly secure and completely free to use.
 However, it’s not at all user-friendly, and it lacks features like password sharing and dark web monitoring that top brands like 1Password or Dashlane include.
-It also lacks a native mobile app, so I definitely can’t recommend it for iOS users.
+It also lacks an official mobile app, so I definitely can’t recommend it for iOS users.

 • True Key.
 True Key is a password manager provided by the popular McAfee antivirus brand.
 It works ok, but it’s pretty minimal compared to the picks on my list and is missing important features like password sharing and vault auditing.